 A ballistics calculator with built in anemometer and weather computer like this one by Kestrel can easily be used to enter all your ballistic data into and give you a precise point of aim at any range, even taking into consideration factors like the Coriolis effect, bullet spin drift and other minute factors that are relevant to shooting at extreme long range.

 Despite the availability of all this technology for ballistic calculation and range finding if you are planning to do much shooting whether with a bow or a rifle you will need to get fairly good at estimating range with the naked eye whether you carry a range finder or not as it’s very easy to trust a range finder and get something badly wrong.
 I have guided a few clients who accidentally ranged the bank behind a deer or some other feature close to it and missed badly even though I told them what range it was.
 Technology in the form of range finders and other expensive pieces of kit do not replace good field craft and experience and if you can’t spot when your range finder is leading you astray you need more practice.
 When you can effectively use your field craft in conjunction with technology though, rangefinders and other equipment really can make a difference.
 Out to a couple of hundred yards you should be able to estimate range fairly well without a range finder but beyond that or for very precise range measurements at closer range you will need something to help you out.

 Range finders are a tool for field sports, archery, hunting and some other sports but perhaps surprisingly aren’t particularly useful for long range shooting on a range as you know exactly what range you are shooting at anyway but in field target shooting or hunting they can be very useful and even essential at longer ranges.
-Before we look at the rangefinders available to you though let’s consider how they work.

 Table of Contents